Antonio van Wyk

-Antonio van Wyk (born 30 March 2002) is a South African footballer who plays as a midfielder for Austrian 2.
-Liga club SV Ried, and the South Africa national football team.
+Antonio van Wyk (born 30 March 2002) is a South African footballer who plays as a midfielder for Mamelodi Sundowns and the South Africa national football team.

 Club career

 Following impressive performances for Stellenbosch's Challenge team, he was promoted to the senior squad in the summer of 2021 together with teammate Fuad Johnson. van Wyk and Johnson also went on trial together at Royal Antwerp in April 2022.

 In September 2024, van Wyk moved to Austrian side SV Ried on a permanent transfer.

+In June 2026, Van Wyk signed a long term deal with South African giants Mamelodi Sundowns.

 International career

 van Wyk was called up to Bafana Bafana for the 2022 COSAFA Cup.
 Here, he featured against Mozambique and Botswana, scoring his first international goal in the victory over the latter.